Giorgio-IMAGINARIA/flock/README.md

   droneID: any
 }

-The reason for the "any" type is that the droneID could be  string or a number"
+The reason for the "any" type is that the droneID could be  string or a number.

 It's interesting to notice that not all characters are allowed in case the user choses to type the drone ID.
 A check is done on the text input to catch all invalid characters through the use of a Regular expression and then allow only strings representing integers: